Riley-livingston/AirBnb-Listings-Analysis-for-Cleaning-Services/README.md

 - <a href="https://github.com/Riley-livingston"> @RileyLivingston</a>

 <h2>Description</h2>
-This project consists of exploritory analysis of publicly available Airbnb data scrapped directly from Airbnb's website by third party <a href="https://insideairbnb.com"> insideairbnb</a>.
+This project consists of exploritory analysis of publicly available Airbnb data.
 This directory will guide you through the steps I took and thought process in formulating a client list for an Airbnb cleaning service in New York City.

 <br />